mpokorny/vysmaw/README.md

 If there is no InfiniBand HCA, the library will immediately signal the end of the data stream, and provide error messages to the client in the end-of-data-stream message.
-Also, the OFS software insists on printing messages to stderr if no InifiniBand HCA is present, but these can be suppressed by redirecting stderr to `/dev/null`.
+Note that on some systems the OFS software may insist on printing messages to stderr if no InifiniBand HCA is present.

 Note that the sample uses the start_py method, which is convenient for development and testing, but is not recommended for production code.